vmaleze/opentelemetry-hands-on/README.md

 ## Setup

-1. Fork this repository (you will need your own github repo for later stages of this hands-on) and clone it locally.
+1. **Fork** this repository (you will need your own GitHub repo for later stages of this hands-on) and clone it locally.

 1. Depending on your OS, run the according script to setup the environment (`setup.sh` or `setup.ps1`) .
    The script check an install pre-requisites for the TP.